Fredrick-Kiboi/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

   - if the file is not empty: school file is not empty
   - if the file is a regular file: school is a regular file
   - if the file is not a regular file: (nothing)

+10. **FizzBuzz** <br>
+*mandatory*
+- Write a Bash script that displays numbers from 1 to 100.
+**Requirements:**<br>
+  - Displays FizzBuzz when the number is a multiple of 3 and 5
+  - Displays Fizz when the number is multiple of 3
+  - Displays Buzz when the number is a multiple of 5
+  - Otherwise, displays the number
+  - In a list format